kubernetes/community/contributors/design-proposals/node-allocatable.md

 [This blog post](http://blog.kubernetes.io/2016/11/visualize-kubelet-performance-with-node-dashboard.html) explains how the dashboard has to be interpreted.
 Note that this dashboard provides usage metrics for docker runtime only as of now.

+Support for evictions based on Allocatable will be introduced in this phase.

 New flags introduced in this phase are as follows:

 1. `--enforce-node-allocatable=[pods][,][kube-reserved][,][system-reserved]`